Up and Down the Worry Hill: CBT for OCD in Children and Teens, Streamable Workshop for Clinicians

 - Dr. Wagner's approach to OCD treatment really clicked for me--so logical and practical, and gave me a so much confidence in treating OCD.

 Streamable Workshop: Approximate run time: 6 hours (divided into 6 parts).
-Available to you for unlimited viewing for 14 days after purchase.
+Available to you for unlimited viewing for 14 days after purchase (please see Terms and Conditions below).
 Listen and learn at your own pace from the comfort of your office or home.
 View Powerpoint slides as Dr. Wagner speaks; pause, rewind, or replay as you choose.
 Use the detailed handout to follow along or take notes, and save it as an ongoing resource.

 OCD can be a chronic and debilitating disorder that may result in serious social, behavioral, and learning problems for children and teens.
 With effective CBT interventions, up to 80% can successfully manage OCD.
 However, it is estimated that the majority of children and teens with OCD do not receive CBT, due in part to a shortage of clinicians with expertise in treating OCD.
 With a vast variety of symptoms, OCD can be baffling and complex to assess and treat.
 Clinicians often find it difficult to access in-depth clinical training in CBT for children and teens.